scrapoxy/scrapoxy/packages/website/integration/python/scrapy/guide.md

 Scrapy will pause for a duration ranging between `SCRAPOXY_SLEEP_MIN` and `SCRAPOXY_SLEEP_MAX` seconds when no proxy instance is available.

+If `SCRAPOXY_BLACKLIST_FORCE` is set to `True`, the middleware will automatically enforce instance removal.
+This feature is only available for certain connector types, indicated by the presence of a `Trash` icon in the Scrapoxy UI.

 ## Step 6: Auto-scale the scraping session (optional)